Skip to main content

 Given the amount of hard work that went into creating the content, we would appreciate you crediting the original source in your article.
 Here’s the link for your reference ..."

-If you are still unsuccessful, I would send a third email and copy in the journalist's editor and a corrections email if the outlet has one.
-By the third email, I would use a firmer tone, but still keep things polite.
+If you are still unsuccessful, you can try your luck sending a third email and copying in the journalist's editor and a corrections email if the outlet has one.

-Here's the tip from @WolfofBaldSt again if you missed it.
+Here's the tip from @WolfofBaldSt on Twitter:

 Read next: